openstack-infra/zuul/doc/source/zuul.rst

   reported back to Gerrit when at least one voting build fails.
   Defaults to "Build failed."

+**footer-message**
+  An optional field to supply additional information after test results.
+  Useful for adding information about the CI system such as debugging and contact details.

 **manager**
   There are currently two schemes for managing pipelines: